sajjadhossanshimanto/FireDM/README.md

 - [pillow](https://python-pillow.org/): imaging library for python
 - [pystray](https://github.com/moses-palmer/pystray): for systray icon

-** please read notes below
+Note: PyIDM will do its best to install missing packages automatically using pip3 once you run it.

-PyIDM application will do its best to install missing packages automatically once you run it. or you can install required packages manually using:
+you can install required packages manually using:
 ```
 pip install -r requirements.txt
 ```